Skip to main content

 Introduction

-React JS is by far the most popular front-end framework and continues to grow fast, judging by the number of Stackoverflow questions when compared to other frameworks such as Angular, Vue and Svetle (source).
-It is also well documented, sothat a beginner with some Javascript knowledge can pick-it-up, and powerful enough that more sophisticated full stack frameworks such as Next JS incorporate it.
+React JS is by far the most popular front-end framework and continues to grow fast, judging by the number of Stackoverflow questions when compared to other frameworks such as Angular, Vue and Svelte (source).
+It is also well documented, so that a beginner with some Javascript knowledge can pick it up, and powerful enough that more sophisticated full stack frameworks such as Next JS incorporate it.

 A Create React App is the command that any new application is created with in React JS and anyone who has used this framework before will know what it is and what to do with it.